 1. Revel in the fantasy – What does your ideal piano teaching situation look like?
 Write out every last detail of your fantasy piano teaching scenario.
-And then put check-marks beside everything that you believe you are within 1-2 years of achieving.
+Then, put check-marks beside everything that you believe you are within 1-2 years of achieving.
 Circle what you feel is unrealistic.
 Cross off what you have already accomplished.

 2. Set some goals – Let’s be honest… you may never have everything on that list!
 But you can get darn close.
 Choose 3 of the items with check-marks and one item that was circled.
 These are your new goals, but let’s make them realistic goals.
 If you’ve dreamed of a white grand piano (like I did) then you may need to settle for a white upright Kawai (like I did!).
 If you’ve dreamed of a busting-at-the-seams studio, first settle for having completely full Wednesdays and Thursdays.
 If you’ve dreamed of being able to be choosy with students, instead decide to start holding interviews and weeding out only those who you know without a doubt are going to be a bookkeeping problem, while keeping the behaviour problems (or vice versa… but I’d not suggest the vice versa!).

 3. Make a plan – Beside your list of goals write three points of how you will work to achieve them.
 Think in terms of baby steps.
 If you’d like to be choosy with whom you teach, maybe a realistic goal is to instead turn your difficult students into someone you’d likely accept 🙂 We have some ideas for how to do this!

 4. Make it your priority – If piano teaching is your career of choice, then make it a priority to find job satisfaction within this choice.
 You and your students will do nothing but benefit from your decision to plough forward with your newly created goals plans!
 Some intense hard-work and risk-taking pays off faster than years of slugging it out half-way to where you want to be.